Vice Golf launch their new golf balls and with whole new way of purchasing them.

 Great packaging, great concept, great logo – but are they worth buying?
 We gave three of the Vice Golf balls for a spin and here are our thoughts.

 The Vice Drive is the their low compression golf ball.
 It is designed for optimum distance with minimal spin and is perfect for your high handicapper or anyone with low club head speed.
-It obviously then lacks some feel around the greens and comes of the putter face a little smacky but overall it’s on par with any other distance ball going around.
+It obviously lacks some feel around the greens and comes off the putter face a little smacky but overall it’s on par with any other distance ball going around.

 The Vice Tour is a 3-piece golf ball designed for any level of golfer that we couldn’t fault.
 Good distance off the tee followed by decent spin and feel off the club face, the Vice Tour is a worthy addition to the bag that even low-handicappers wouldn’t be unhappy to be playing.

 We were surprised with how well it handled around the greens for a mid-range golf ball.
 It felt soft and seemed to land quite softly, even on some of the quicker greens we met this past Australian summer.

 The Vice Pro and the Vice Pro Neon are the top end release golf balls and the ones which we got most excited about.
 They are the same golf ball, except that one is white and the other is a very, very bright yellow.

 The Vice Pro is a 3-piece, urethane covered golf ball feels a little stickier than some of the other top-range balls.
 We played it along side a few other premium golf balls and didn’t notice any difference in distance, with just as much, if not more spin across all our irons.
 On a few occasions we got some serious zip after coming in with some short irons that bode well for tighter lies closer to the green.